CAP LTER Research

 Our work is organized across eight Interdisciplinary Research Themes (IRTs), whose membership is listed under People.

 - Water and Fluxes: Examines movements of nutrients, materials and water in the urban system as well as the effect of these on urban infrastructure and service provision.

 - Climate and Heat: Investigates local and regional climate dynamics, including impacts on people and adaptation and mitigation strategies.

 - Adapting to City Life: Examines the feedbacks between non-human biota and urbanization.

 - Governance and Institutions: Studies the relationships among institutions, socioeconomic factors, urban infrastructure, and services.

 - Urban Design: Examines how integrating ecology, design, and social science into the design process impacts biophysical and social outcomes.

-- The Salt River: Investigates biota, human use, management, and urban service provision in the area of the Salt River.
+- Parks and Rivers (formerly The Salt River): Investigates biota, human use, management, and urban service provision in the area of the Salt River.